Starting an Ohio LLC

 Nope!
 Ohio doesn’t require LLCs to file annual reports.

-If I hire you to form my LLC, do you have any control over my company?
+If I hire you to form my Ohio LLC, do you have any control over my company?

-No. If Ohio statutory Agent LLC files your formation paperwork, you can use us as your LLC organizer for privacy reasons.
-(The organizer is the individual(s) authorized to file your formation papework.)
-However, being your organizer doesn’t grant us any position, interest, or power in your company.
+No. If you use Ohio Statutory Agent as your LLC organizer to file your formation paperwork for privacy reasons, doesn’t mean we are granted any position, interest, or power in your company.

-Can I order LLC formation without registered agent service?
+Can I order Ohio LLC formation without registered agent service?

 Why do you charge less than other business formation services?